salesforce/lwc-rfcs/text/0112-server-engine.md

 ## Summary

 Server-side Rendering (SSR) is a popular technique for rendering pages and components that would usually run in a browser, on the server.
-SSR takes as input a root component and a set of properties and renders an HTML fragment and optionally one or multiple stylesheets.
+SSR takes as input a root component and a set of properties and renders an HTML fragment and optionally one or more stylesheets.
 This technique can be used for many different things: improving initial page render time, generating static websites, reading site content for SEO bots, indexing content for site search, etc.

-Due to the size and complexity of this feature, the rollout of SSR is broken up into 3 different phases and is spread over multiple releases:
+Due to the size and complexity of this feature, the rollout of SSR will be broken up into 3 different phases spread over multiple releases:

 -   **Phase 1:** Decouple the LWC engine from the DOM and allow it to run in a JavaScript environment without access to the DOM APIs (like Node.js).
 As part of this phase, the LWC server engine will also generate a prototype version of the serialized HTML (Phase 2).
--   **Phase 2:** Settle on an HTML serialization format.
+-   **Phase 2:** Settle on an HTML serialization format and update the prototype version.
--   **Phase 3:** Rehydrate in a browser the DOM tree resulting from the serialization into an LWC component tree.
+-   **Phase 3:** Rehydrate the serialized DOM tree into an LWC component tree in the browser.

-As part of phase 1, the goal is to provide a capability for LWC to render components transparently on the server.
-From the component standpoint, the LWC SSR and DOM versions provide identical APIs and will run the component in the same fashion on both platforms.
+As part of phase 1, the goal is to provide the capability for LWC to render components transparently on the server.
+From the component standpoint, regardless of whether we need to render the component on the server or in the DOM, the APIs used to author a component should be identical.

 ## Proposal Scope

-This proposal will be only focusing on phase 1 of the SSR project.
+This proposal will only focus on phase 1 described above.
 Phase 2 and 3 will be covered in subsequent proposals.
 This proposal covers the following aspects of LWC SSR:

 -   What are the different possible approaches for implementing SSR in a UI framework?
 -   How to create two different implementations of the LWC engine while keeping the core logic shared?